ctsmit/CTWeather/README.md

 # About

-You are able to create an account and add and store any location (currently only US).
+- You are able to create an account
+- add and store any location (currently only US)
+- delete location
+- signout and delete account

 To add location:
 Hover "Locations" click add and fill out and submit the form.